5 Top Hiking Destinations in Europe

 Mesmerising Scenery

 Spain is often the first choice for a beach break but there are some spectacular hiking trails across the country, too.
 The Camino de Santiago trail is a 500-mile walk that actually begins on the French side of the Pyrenees then crosses over the top of northern Spain to the Cathedral of Santiago de Compostela, where the relics of the Apostle James are interred.
 It can be taken in sections, with a walk that can easily be done in a weekend or a slightly longer trail in two weeks.
+If you want to add a little bike to your walk then check out Purely Pyrenees.

 For a walk that covers a considerably shorter distance, La Gomera, the second smallest of Spain’s Canary Islands, offers two trails.
 A 15km hike through the Barranco De Argaga canyon takes in the mesmerising multi-coloured rock-face strata left behind by the island’s ancient volcanic history.
 There is also an 11km trail through the cool laurel forests of the Garajonay National Park.